 As noted in the article, Mild Traumatic Brain Injury (MTBI) is a significant public health problem.
-It represents around 75% of all traumatic brain injury accident cases, which, according to the Centers for Disease Control and Prevention (CDC), accounted for approximately 2.5 million emergency department visits, hospitalizations and deaths in the US in 2010.
+It represents around 75% of all traumatic brain injury accident cases.
+According to the Centers for Disease Control and Prevention (CDC), this accounted for approximately 2.5 million emergency department visits, hospitalizations and deaths in the US in 2010.

 After suffering a concussion, for example as a result of a blow to the head or a whiplash injury, people often report problems with working memory – the “mental jotting pad” where we temporarily hold information such as a phone number or name until we find somewhere more permanent to store it.
 Our top concussion accident attorneys in MN have noted this many times when we initially meet with a new client after their injury.

 The author of the Radiology article and his colleagues note that mental tests and brain scans using computed tomography (CT) and conventional magnetic resonance imaging (MRI) generally fail to find anything wrong in MTBI patients.
 They note, however, that functional MRI (fMRI) is increasingly being used to assess MTBI symptoms.